oSharpey/cyber-obsidian/year-2/IRSM/cw1.md

 **Microsoft Server 2022 (build 10.0.20348.1787):**

 - **Active Directory:** Active Directory is a critical component of many IT infrastructures, and it is therefore a common target for attackers.
-Some of the most common Active Directory vulnerabilities include:
+Some of the most common Active Direcoh thtory vulnerabilities include:

 > - **SambaCry:** This vulnerability allowed attackers to gain remote code execution on systems running Samba, a software package that provides file and printer sharing services for Linux and Unix systems.
 > - **CVE-2023-1675:** This vulnerability allowed attackers to gain remote code execution on systems running Windows Server 2022.